jiripudil/jiripudil.cz/src/blog/posts/2018-09-14-keeping-your-dependencies-up-to-date.md

 gives you a _guarantee_ of bugs and if you're unlucky, maybe even security issues.

 And frankly, how often do you update them?
 Not just the one that has a shiny new feature you want to use, but _all_ of them?
-Or, in the first place, how do you even //find out// that you should update them?
+Or, in the first place, how do you even *find out* that you should update them?
 How do you learn about new releases?

 We've been discussing this question recently and found out that it's a task best left to Composer itself.
 It has